DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * security: The functions ``rte_security_set_pkt_metadata`` and
   ``rte_security_get_userdata`` will be made inline functions and additional flags will be added in structure ``rte_security_ctx`` in DPDK 21.11.

+* cryptodev: The structure ``rte_crypto_op`` would be updated to reduce reserved bytes to 2 (from 3), and use 1 byte to indicate warnings and other information from the crypto/security operation.
+This field will be used to communicate events such as soft expiry with IPsec in lookaside mode.